แก้ไข

 C3 varchar(max)

 For every column, you need to specify column name and type in WITH clause.
-For samples, refer to Read CSV files without specifying all columns.
+For samples, see Read CSV files without specifying all columns.

 Schema inference